 - Less than four out of 100 online shoppers don’t look at reviews

 - Four out of five shoppers reverse their purchase decision based on negative reviews

 - The average online shopper will look at between 5 and 10 reviews to plan

 - Reviews are most important for high-ticket items

 Using reviews on your eCommerce store is the easiest and best way to boost online sales, but how do you get reviews?
-Jump to the end of this article to see how.
+Jump to the ‘how to get social proof’ section of this article to see how.